PDLT-University-of-York/test-split-site/docs/eassessment/ultratest.md

 ## Important - Before You Begin
-Ensure that you are up to date with [our "Important Things to Know"](https://vle-support.york.ac.uk/eassessment/importanteassessment/) around assessment before using assignment submission points on the VLE.
+Ensure that you are up to date with [our "Important Things to Know"](https://vle-support.york.ac.uk/eassessment/importanteassessment/) around assessment before using tests on the VLE.

 Additionally, if you want to deploy a test and